Zproom/Foorum/README.md

 The remaining static files are the image files in board headers and posts.
 These are stored in a separate media directory.

+## Future Work

+Potential extensions of the project include:

+- Add the ability to reset forgotten passwords
+- Improve the styling and overall look of the app
+- Deploy the app to a hosted environment
+- Add more tests to ensure the app is working properly